-Government/institution Activity Type of support Corresponding value estimated in 2017 Switzerland Technical support unit for the regional assessment for Europe and Central Asia (deliverable 2 (b)) Technical support 150 000 South Africa Support for the second authors meeting of the global assessment expert group (deliverable 2 (c)) Meeting facilities and local support 55 470 FAO Support for the third author meeting of the land degradation and restoration assessment Meeting facilities, catering and local support 15 000 Netherlands (deliverable 3 (b) (i)) Technical support unit for the assessment on scenario analysis and modelling (deliverable 3 (c)) Technical support 15 000 572 519 New Zealand Support for the meeting on scenarios and models in Auckland, New Zealand, in September 2017 (deliverable 3 (c)) Meeting facilities, catering and local support 77 000 Mexico Technical support related to work on values provided by the National Autonomous University of Mexico supported by the German Agency for International Cooperation (GIZ)/ValuES (deliverable 3 (d)) funded by the International Climate Initiative, German Federal Ministry for Environment Technical support 55 000 UNEP-WCMC Technical support for the work on the catalogue of assessments and catalogue of policy support tools and methodologies (deliverables 4 (a) and 4 (c)) Technical support 60 000 UNEP-WCMC Support for the further development of the catalogue of policy support tools and methodologies (deliverable 4 (c)) Technical support 48 000 Design+ Support for communications (deliverable 4 (d)) Graphic design services 1 500 Ana Belluscio Support for communications (deliverable 4 (d)) Regional communications support 700 Subtotal 2 574 633 2.
-In-kind contributions in programme support of the approved work - Republic of Korea Support to IPBES experts to participate in IPBES-related events Travel support 83 897 Norway Support for the regional dialogue meeting in Cartagena, Colombia, in August 2017 (deliverable 1 (b)) Interpretation 4 127
+Government/ institution Activity Type of support Corresponding value estimated in 2017 Switzerland Technical support unit for the regional assessment for Europe and Central Asia (deliverable 2 (b)) Technical support 150 000 South Africa Support for the second authors meeting of the global assessment expert group (deliverable 2 (c)) Meeting facilities and local support 55 470 FAO Support for the third author meeting of the land degradation and restoration assessment Meeting facilities catering and local support (deliverable 3 (b) (I)) 15 000 Netherlands Technical support unit for the assessment on scenario analysis and modelling (deliverable 3 (c)) Technical support 572 519 New Zealand Support for the meeting on scenarios and models in Auckland, New Zealand, in September 2017 Meeting facilities catering local support Mexico (deliverable 3 (c)) Technical support related to work on values provided by the National Autonomous University of Mexico supported by the German Agency for International Cooperation (GIZ)/ValuES (deliverable 3 (d)) funded by the International Climate Initiative, German Federal Technical support 77 000 UNEP-WCMC Ministry for Environment Technical support for the work on the catalogue of assessments and the catalogue of assessments and catalogue of policy support tools and Technical support 55 000 methodologies (deliverables 4 (a) and 4 (c)) 60 000 UNEP-WCMC Support for the further development of the catalogue of policy support tools and methodologies Technical support (deliverable 4 (c)) 48 000 Design+ Support for communications (deliverable 4 (d)) Graphic design services 1 500 Ana Belluscio Support for communications (deliverable 4 (d)) Regional communications support 700 Č-1-4-4-1 700 Subtotal 2.
+In kind contributions in cupport of the approved work 2 574 633 2.
+In-kind contributions in a programme support of the approved work Republic of Korea Support to IPBES experts to participate in IPBES-related events Travel support 83 897 Norway Support for the regional dialogue meeting in Cartagena, Colombia, in August 2017 (deliverable 1 (b)) Interpretation 4 127